A heartbreaking video shows the tiny baby, distressed and miserable, as she lay helplessly twitching and jerking in her mother’s arms.

 “Next thing I knew I was surrounded by ten paramedics,” Antonia said.

-BARRIE — A heartbreaking video shows the tiny baby, distressed and miserable, as she lay helplessly twitching and jerking in her mother’s arms.Four-week old baby Gabriella cries out in …
+BARRIE — A heartbreaking video shows the tiny baby, distressed and miserable, as she lay helplessly twitching and jerking in her mother’s arms.The four-week old cries out in pain with e…